 The Chromebook and its charger are property of First Institute and are being provided to the student for academic purposes during the length of their program.
 Students may not deface or destroy this property in anyway.
 Inappropriate material on the Chromebook may result in the student losing their right to use this equipment outside of the premises of the school campus.
 The Chromebook and its charger will be returned to the school in the same good condition upon completion of their didactic training.

-Students who do not return or have damaged their equipment will be charged an additional fee of \$200 to help cover the cost of replacing this equipment.
+Students who do not return or have damaged their equipment will be charged additional fees of: